mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   ```
 - [Typography] Change the default variant from `body2` to `body1`.
   A font size of 16px is a better default than 14px.
-  Bootstrap, material.io or even our documentation use 16px as a default font size.
+  Bootstrap, material.io, and even our documentation use 16px as a default font size.
-  14px like Ant Design is understandable as Chinese users have a different alphabet.
+  14px like Ant Design uses is understandable, as Chinese users have a different alphabet.
-  We document 12px as the default font size for Japanese.
+  We recommend 12px as the default font size for Japanese.
 - [Typography] Remove the default color from the typography variants.
   The color should inherit most of the time.
 It's the default behavior of the web.
 - [Typography] Rename `color="default"` to `color="initial"` following the logic of #13028.